NikhilDoWhile/adp-entrance/README.md

 - display the final score
 - show a "pass" message if more than 50% of the answers were correct, show a "fail" message otherwise

-## Upon Project Completion

-- push your finished app to Github
-- provide your username and repo to an instructor